statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

     }
 ```

-If you aren't familiar with Statamic's multi-site feature, here's the extremely condensed version: Entries can be localized based of another entry.
-The origin id
-gets saved inside the localized entry.
+If you aren't familiar with Statamic's multi-site feature, you should know that entries can be localized based off another entry.
+The `origin_id` gets saved inside the localized entry and is a reference to where the data originated (e.g. the original translation of some content).

 Since we're saving the `origin_id` in a column separate from the rest of the YAML-based data, we'll override a few methods to handle reading through the Eloquent relationship.